TheBodger/MMM-Consumer-MQTTRelay/README.md

 The MQTT topic for each message will be MM/providerid/MQTTConsumerid

-MQTTConsumerid is set in the config and the none MM MQTT consumer will subscribe to this topic - so the MQTT consumer needs to be configured accordingly.
+MQTTConsumerid is set in the config and the external MQTT consumer will subscribe to this topic - so the MQTT consumer needs to be configured accordingly.

 ### Running MQTT broker